Should I just take responsibility for my own actions?

 Am I making the right decision with adoption?

-Birth parents make this unselfish sacrifice because they love their unborn child and recognize that he or she may have to be raised by other parents for many different and intensely personal reasons.
+Birth parents make this unselfish sacrifice because they love their unborn child.
+They recognize that the baby may have to be raised by other parents for many different and intensely personal reasons.
 They are always motivated by a desire to ensure a loving and happy home for their child.

 Will I be sad giving up my child for adoption?